 - Spas and Hot Tub Covers

-Having a cover for your hot tub or spa is a great way to prevent your child from falling in.
+The hot tub should be covered and locked when not in use.
+Having a cover for your hot tub or spa is a great way to prevent your child or animal from falling in.
 However, these should not be considered a foolproof method of protecting your children.
+Diligent use of a hot tub cover also keeps the water free from debris and traps the heated water and could lower your utility bills.
 Clients can purchase a hot tub cover from Town and Country Pools at the same time you buy your hot tub or spa.

 - Use Proper Safety Drain Covers